Business

 - Transferable:CSU

-This course introduces the use of social media and other internet technologies, with an emphasis on the theory and practice of marketing in an electronic environment.
-Topics include the personalization and interactivity of the Internet to build strong customer relationships.
-These concepts are applied to traditional brick and mortar as well as exclusively online businesses.
+This course introduces the use of social media and other internet technologies to generate sales and build brand awareness, with an emphasis on the theory and practice of marketing in a digital environment.
+Students will learn how to develop digital marketing strategies to build customer relationships and brand loyalty.
+Topics include content marketing, search engine optimization, and regulatory considerations.
+These concepts apply to both traditional brick and mortar and exclusively online businesses.

 Student Learning Outcomes